 The examination is composed of four 60-minute test blocks, each with 50 items, designed to assess the knowledge base and the cognitive and deductive skills of candidates.
 The Test Content Outline provides a listing of all the subject areas that may be covered on the exam.
-The Exam Content Outline can be viewed here.
+Click here to view the Test Content Outline.

 2. Review Textbooks